KnorpelSenf/afptas-rust/README.md

 ## Usage

 You can run the program with `cargo run`.
-Addition arguments need to be separated via `--`.
+Additional arguments need to be separated via `--`.

 For instance, you can inspect all program arguments of this CLI by running `cargo run -- --help`.